Total Wipeout: Celebrity Winter Wipeout

 During Winter Wipeout's run, two celebrity specials were aired.
 The first winter special, aired on 24 March 2012, featured Eddie Edwards, Tony Mortimer, Steven Arnold, Laura Hamilton, Derek Redmond, Zoe Tyler, Connie Fisher, Charlie Baker, Nicola T and Ellie Crisell as the contestants.
 Eddie Edwards won the show with Tony Mortimer coming runner-up and Steven Arnold in third place.

 The second special was aired on 31 March 2012 and featured James Sutton, Ashia Hansen, Andrew Stone, Kim Tiddy, Diarmuid Gavin, Rebecca Ryan, Sophie Anderton, Jarred Christmas, Peter Shilton and Terry Christian.
 James Sutton won the show with Ashia Hansen coming runner-up and Andrew Stone in third place.

-Differences from US version
+Differences from the American version

-The US version is filmed in California, whereas all international versions including the UK's version are filmed on the same set in Argentina, which can be seen from Google Maps and the UK show format is similar to the US version, Wipeout (available to UK viewers on Challenge as Total Wipeout USA).
+The American version is filmed in California, whereas all international versions including the British version are filmed on the same set in Argentina, which could be seen from Google Maps and the British show format is similar to the American version, Wipeout (available to British viewers on Challenge as Total Wipeout USA).
 Most games are almost identical to the originals, and most games and a few obstacles retain their American names.
 Differences are relatively minor, but are as follows: